apache/paimon/docs/content/concepts/primary-key-table.md

 #### Cross Partitions Update Dynamic Bucket Mode

 {{< hint info >}}
 This is an experimental feature.
+Release `0.5.0-incubating` is not available, please use a higher version.
 {{< /hint >}}

 When you need cross partition updates (primary keys not contain all partition fields), Dynamic Bucket mode directly